State Advocacy

 MTC's advocacy work in Washington traditionally focuses on the overall federal transportation program, and on support for capital investment in Bay Area transportation priorities.

-MTC collaborates with cities, counties, transit agencies and other partners to compete together for federal and state funding.
+MTC collaborates with city and county transportation leaders, transit agencies and other partners to advance shared regional priorities.

 MTC’s state and federal advocacy efforts are guided by the Joint MTC ABAG Legislation Committee.